Bowen1174/Austin/2ndMarkDown.md

 ```
 I love dogs!

->They are fluffy
+>They are fluffy and
->They are a mans bestfriend.
+>they are a mans bestfriend.

+1. ONE
+2. TWO
+3. THREE

+  * Milk
+  * Eggs
+  * Bread